Mu-Y/academic-kickstart/content/publication/SynthSing/index.md

 ### Method

 We implemented the Timbre model mentioned in the framework of the [NPSS](https://www.mdpi.com/2076-3417/7/12/1313) paper.

-The input acoustic features include log-Mel Spectral Frequency Coefficients(**MFSCs**) and Band Aperiodicity(**AP**) which are extracted by WORLD vocoder.
-The generation is **conditioned on control inputs** including **F0**(extracted by WORLD) and time-aligned **phonemes**.
-During generation(inference), the model generates MFSCs and APs, which are used for audio re-synthesis along with the true F0 via WORLD vocoder.
+Unlike the vanilla sample-to-sample WaveNet, the proposed model makes frame-to-frame predictions on 60-dimensional log-Mel Spectral Frequency Coefficients(**MFSCs**)and 4-dimensional Band Aperiodicity(**AP**) Coefficients, using F0(coarse coded), phoneme identity(one-hot coded) and normalized phoneme position(coarse coded) as local control inputs and singer identity as global control inputs.
+Then we feed generated MFSCs and APs, as well as true F0 into WORLD vocoder to synthesize audio.
+The features, i.e. MFSCs, APs and F0 are also extracted via WORLD.

 For more details, take a look at our [report](https://github.com/Mu-Y/SynthSing/blob/master/Final_report.pdf) and the original [NPSS paper](https://www.mdpi.com/2076-3417/7/12/1313).